 All Saints Catholic College has a crucial role to play in engaging and preparing learners for transitions into the next stage of their education, training, or employment.
-Careers Education, Information, Advice and Guidance (CEIAG) are an important and integral part of all learners' entitlement and learning here at All Saints.
+Careers Education, Information, Advice and Guidance (CEIAG) are an important and integral part of all learners' entitlement and learning here at All Saints Catholic College.

-All careers information is presented impartially and includes information on the full range of post 16 and post 18 education and training options, giving each individual pupil the knowledge to fulfil their career aspirations.
+All careers information is presented and delivered impartially and includes information on a range of post 16 and post 18 education and training options.
+This allows for each individual pupil to have the knowledge to fulfil their career aspirations.

-Through a structured programmed of careers education and individualized guidance we are committed to providing the appropriate activities, opportunities, and experiences to enable learners to make well informed decisions to successful transition from each key stage in their career path.
+Through a structured programme of careers education and individualised guidance we are committed to providing the appropriate activities, opportunities, and experiences to enable learners to make well informed decisions to successfully transition from each key stage in their career path.